Class of 2021:

 started out working for the Atlanta, Georgia, office of Mercer, a leading HR consulting company with 15,000 employees worldwide, but now works with the Stancorp Financial Group in Portland, Oregon.

 attended the Post-Baccalaureate Program in Classics at the University of Pennsylvania, then acquired an M.A. in Archaeology at Washington University in St. Louis.
-Currently, he is pursuing a Ph.D. in Archaeology at the University of Cincinnati.
+After that, he entered the Ph.D.
+Program in Archaeology at the University of Cincinnati.
 He spent the 2007-08 academic year as a School Fellow at the American School of Classical Studies in Athens, working on a study called Ceramic Record of Ancient Greece: The Decline of Red-Figure Technique.
 On January 12, 2009, he presented a paper at the Annual Convention of the Archaeological Institute of America in Philadelphia on the "Lead Glaze on a 5th-century BC Athenian Vessel."
 Currently, he teaches high school history at Misr American College in Cairo, Egypt.
-Check out his February 2011 pictures from Tahrir Square on his Facebook page!
+Check out his February 2011 pictures from Tahrir Square on his Facebook page or the pictures from his 2014 wedding at Loch Lomond in Scotland.